-A magnetic field is a vector field in the neighborhood of a magnet, electric current, or changing electric field, in which magnetic forces are observable.
+A magnetic field is a vector field in the neighbourhood of a magnet, electric current, or changing electric field, in which magnetic forces are observable.
 A magnetic field is produced by moving electric charges and intrinsic magnetic moments of elementary particles associated with a fundamental quantum property known as the spin.
 Magnetic field and electric field are both interrelated to each other and are components of the electromagnetic force, one of the four fundamental forces of nature.

 Table of Contents